US Foods

-US Foods Holding Corp. (formerly known as U.S. Food service) is an American food service distributor.
-It is the second-largest food service distributor in the U.S., after Sysco.
+US Foods Holding Corp. (formerly known as U.S. Foodservice) is an American food service distributor.
+It is the second-largest food service distributor in the US, after Sysco.
 The company supplies 250,000 locations including independent restaurants, chain restaurants, healthcare, hospitality, and educational institutions.

 In 2024, 34% of revenues came from meats and seafoods, 17% of revenues came from dry grocery products, 17% of revenue came from refrigerated and frozen grocery products, 11% of revenues came from dairy, 9% of revenues came from supplies, 6% of revenues came from produce, and 6% of revenues came from beverages.

-The company is ranked the 122nd on the Fortune 500 and 1127th on the Forbes Global 2000.
+The company is ranked 122nd on the Fortune 500 and 1127th on the Forbes Global 2000.

 History

 Early history

 The company traces its roots to John Sexton & Company, founded in 1883.
 It was one of the first food distributors to develop a national sales force and distribution network, first with a horse and wagon, and after 1924, with a diesel truck fleet.
 In 1968, John Sexton & Co. was purchased by Beatrice Foods for $37.5 million.

 In the 1970s, the Pearce-Young-Angel Company (PYA) merged with Monarch Foods, then owned by Consolidated Foods Corporation (the precursor of Sara Lee).
 In 1983, S.E.
 Rykoff merged with Sexton to become Rykoff-Sexton.
 In the late 1980s, Sara Lee completed the corporate spin-off of its northeastern and mid-Atlantic portions of the company to management in a leveraged buyout, forming JP Foodservice.
 In 1996, JP Foodservice acquired the remaining portion of PYA/Monarch.

 In 1992, United Signature Foods Inc. was created.
 United Signature Foods Inc. After a series of mergers and buyouts between Rykoff-Sexton and US Foodservice and finally JP Foodservice, the company became a nationwide distributor.